-The two reports at left provide highlights of Ecotrust Canada’s findings in these two arenas.
+The two reports provide highlights of Ecotrust Canada’s findings in these two arenas.

 The bottom line is ‘yes’ — a conservation economy approach to development in this region is both possible and preferable.
-It will not only support activities at the current level, but it will elevate them across the board — creating more opportunities for Aboriginal participation and benefit, increasing the overall financial and employment picture of this Region, and ensuring the long term protection and restoration of critical ecological areas and the animals that depend upon them.
+It will not only support activities at the current level, but it will elevate them across the board — creating more opportunities for Indigenous participation and benefit, increasing the overall financial and employment picture of this Region, and ensuring the long-term protection and restoration of critical ecological areas and the animals that depend upon them.

 [Published Sept.
 2, 2014]